Feeder Sizing for Multiple Motors on a Single Circuit

 The Step‑by‑Step Wire Size Computation per NEC 430.24

 For a journeyman electrician or master electrician, executing a precise wire size computation is a mark of professionalism.
-Follow these steps to ensure your feeder is sized correctly according to the nec code book.
+Follow these steps to ensure your feeder is sized correctly according to the NEC.

 -